-Members occasionally ask me for more information about how we construct and manage a portfolio of stocks, so I briefly outline the process below for you.
+Members often ask me for more information about how we construct a smaller more manageable portfolio of stocks, so I briefly outline the process below for you.

-Is to filter the many Stockradar Stocks Picks for you using controlled screenings such as market capitalisation limits, sector weightings and other necessary portfolio management criteria.
-The Stock Picks we generate using the above stock selection template are then filtered and ranked for you for easy entry into smaller more manageable defined portfolios.
+To filter the many Stockradar Stocks Picks into a smaller and more manageable portfolio of stocks for you we use controlled filters such as market capitalisation limits, sector weightings and other necessary portfolio management criteria.
+The Stock Picks we generate using the above stock selection template are ranked for you for easy entry into these smaller portfolios.

 There are two types.

 A universe of 20 stocks has been defined and consists of top stocks across each sector for both safety and diversity.
-For example, with a capital base of $200k you allocate equal amounts across the portfolio for each of the 20 allocations. i.e., in this case $10k is the apportioned allocation.
-You buy a stock when you a signal is generated from the Stockradar model; otherwise, that portion remains in cash.
-This gives your ‘binary’ portfolio of either an equity or cash component for each of the 20 allocations.
+Of the 20 stock universe up to 10 can be included in a portfolio of stocks with capital divided equally between the 10 stocks.
+As the portfolio grows so to does the capital allocations to each buy.
+You buy a stock (1/10th of capital) when a signal is generated from the Stockradar model; otherwise, that portion remains in cash.
+This gives your ‘binary’ portfolio of either an equity or cash component for each of the 10 allocations.